Policy Breakdown

 What to do now

-- Audit your cancellation reasons and address root causes (inventory sync issues are the #1 culprit)
+- Audit your cancellation reasons and address root causes (inventory sync issues are a common culprit)

 - Tighten shipping SLAs — build in buffer time rather than promising the fastest option